WZatU/Agentech_Inc_SDK/L0.5/cards/en/03_lateral.md

 3. `distance_m` may be paired only with `speed_mps`.
 4. A distance-based call must not include `duration_s`; the SDK calculates the duration from distance and speed.
 5. Mixing incompatible parameter profiles returns `rejected(E_PROFILE_MIXED)`.
 6. `speed_mps` represents a positive speed magnitude.
-The movement direction is controlled separately by `direction`.
+Direction is controlled separately by `direction`.
 7. Values outside the supported ranges return `rejected(E_RANGE)` and are not automatically adjusted.
 8. For distance-based movement, `distance_m / speed_mps` must not exceed `10.0` seconds.
 9. The robot must be standing and ready before sideways movement begins.